How Digital Scrapbook Paper Works — and How to Create Your Own in MyScrapBook Studio

 Digital scrapbook paper is the foundational layer underneath everything else on a page.
-Here's how it works, and why it matters more than most people realise.
+Here's how it works, and how to create your own in under five minutes.

 Digital scrapbook paper is a background layer designed to look like physical paper, fabric, or textured material.
 In digital scrapbooking software, it sits behind your photos and other page elements, providing the visual foundation that makes photos feel like they belong somewhere rather than floating in empty space.